linode/docs/docs/applications/salt/salt-states-apache-mysql-php-fail2ban.md

 modified_by:
     name: Linode
 published: 'Thursday, July 2nd, 2015'
-title: Use Salt States to Create LAMP Stack and Fail2ban Across Salt minions.
+title: Salt States to Install Apache, MySQL, PHP (LAMP), and Fail2ban
 ---

 Salt States can install and define a server setup on other servers.
 This tutorial demonstrates the use of Salt States to create a LAMP stack across all Salt Minions.